SpEd Spot Snippets Header Sign Up

 Monday, December 5, 2022

-December Activities in the Special Education Classroom
+What to Teach in December in the Elementary Special Education Classroom

 The holiday season is my absolute favorite time of year outside and inside of the classroom!
 My students and I always have so much fun celebrating the holidays.